cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * UserChainList; // a list of Chains to follow/mine by users.
 * UserFileAMTlist; // a list for storing user interested files
 * `ChainID`PeerList; // list of known peers for the chain by users.
-* RelayList; // a list of known relays from Kademlia scope and TAU chain info; initially will be hard-coded.
+* RelayList; // a list of known relays from TAU chain; initially will be hard-coded.

 ## Concept explain
 ```